Super Deluxe (film): Plot

-Five teens (Gaaji, Soori, Mohan, Vasanth, and Thuyavan) skip school and gather to watch a porn movie at Thuyavan's home, only to find out that the porn star is Soori's mother, Leela, who became a porn star to earn money.
-Soori breaks the TV in a fit of rage and runs away, crying.
-Thuyavan, afraid of his father finding out about the broken TV, enlists Gaaji and Vasanth into getting enough money for a new TV by the evening.
+Five teenagers—Gaaji, Soori, Mohan, Vasanth, and Thuyavan—skip school to watch a pornographic film at Thuyavan's house.
+They are horrified to discover that the actress in the video is Soori's mother, Leela.
+In a fit of rage and anguish, Soori smashes the television set and runs away.
+Terrified of his strict father discovering the broken appliance, Thuyavan enlists Gaaji and Vasanth to help him raise enough money to buy a replacement by the evening.